MicrosoftLearning/MD-100T00-Windows10/Instructions/Labs/0802-Configuring Microsoft Edge to support Internet Explorer Enterprise Mode.md

 2. On the task bar, select **Microsoft Edge**.
 3. In the Microsoft Edge window, select **Complete setup**, select **Focused**, and then select **Confirm**.
 4. Select **Continue without signing in**.
-5. In the Internet Explorer Address bar, type **edge://compat/enterprise**, and then press **Enter**.
+5. In the address bar, type **edge://compat/enterprise**, and then press **Enter**.
 Notice that the Enterprise Mode Site List does not contain any entries.
 6. Sign out of **SEA-CL1**.

 ### Task 2: Create a Site list for Internet Explorer Enterprise Mode